 Most importantly you should work out whether you actually need a loan.
 Some people take out a loan to pay for high cost items, such as a car, holiday, wedding or to consolidate their debts.

-Loans can be a tempting prospect to help you get what you want more quickly, but you should always consider whether you need or could save up and budget carefully for the item instead of taking out a debt.
+Loans can be tempting to help you get what you want more quickly.
+But you should always think about:

 We can help if you have personal loan debt

-If you’re struggling to pay your loan, or any type of debt, we’ll be able to help you.
-Use our online debt advice tool or call our debt advisors (free from all landlines and mobile networks) to get free debt advice that’s tailored to your individual situation.
+If you are finding it hard to pay your loan, or any type of debt, we can help you.
+Use our online debt advice tool to get debt advice that is tailored to your situation.